hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 ## How to write a test case?

-We can have two types of test cases: a TOML file or a Markdown file.
-The TOML file is a bit more powerful than the markdown file.
-We can use the TOML file to test the command line arguments and the output of the command.
-We can also use the TOML file to test the exit code of the command.
-The Markdown file is a bit simpler.
-We can only use it to test the output of the command.
+We have two types of test cases available: TOML files and Markdown files.
+The TOML file provides more flexibility compared to the Markdown file.
+It allows us to test command line arguments, command output, and even the exit code of the command.
+On the other hand, the Markdown file is a simpler option that allows us to focus on testing the output of the command.

 In clap documentation, we can find a [simple example] of trycmd.
-But it is only test a Markdown file.
+But it only tests a Markdown file.
 In this post, I will show you how to write a TOML file and a Markdown file test.
 You can find more examples from some real projects, like [typos tests], [clap tests] and [rustup tests].

 [simple example]: https://github.com/assert-rs/trycmd/tree/main/examples/demo_trycmd
 [typos tests]: https://github.com/crate-ci/typos/blob/master/crates/typos-cli/tests/cli_tests.rs